evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 ## Drivetrain

-BMW iX xDrive50 has an all-wheel drive system supported by two motors.
-One on each axle.
+BMW iX xDrive50 has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Wound-Rotor Synchronous Motors](../../../../technology/motors/wrsm/).

-The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 193 mm and max 223 mm.
+The suspension is fully adaptive on the front and rear axle, so height, and damping can be adjusted manually and automatically.
+The minimum ground clearance is 193 mm, and max is 223 mm.

 ### Steering